dyunusemre/learning-notes/tech/java-version-transition.md

 1. Sealed classes

-Kotlin class has header constructor and second contructor
+Kotlin class has header constructor and second constructor